thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `cart_widget.js`

-  This is implements the business logic of your shopping cart, such as calculating a total or changing item quantities, as an AngularJS controller.
+  This contains the business logic of your shopping cart (like calculating a total or changing item quantities) as an AngularJS controller.
   When your controller is instantiated by the LaxarJS runtime, it will receive an AngularJS scope (the model) and a reference to the event bus, which allows for communication with the world.
   When built for release, all controllers and their RequireJS-dependencies are bundled into a single, compressed JavaScript file.

 * `default.theme/cart_widget.html`

-  The AngularJS HTML template defining the appearance for your widget.
+  The AngularJS HTML template defining the appearance of your widget.
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
-  By convention, Bootstrap 3 classes are used here, for uniform styling across widget.
+  By convention, Bootstrap CSS classes are available for uniform styling across widgets.
-  If this does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
+  If Bootstrap does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
-  As with controllers, when your application is packaged for release, all widget templates will be preloaded within a single JSON file.
+  Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.

 * `default.theme/(s)css/cart_widget.(s)css`

   Most of the time, your widget is fine just using CSS style definitions from the global application theme.
   In this case, it can do completely without CSS (or SCSS) folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
-  If your widget has a CSS file, the framework will load it when the widget is used in an application, and bundle it for release.
+  If your widget has its own CSS file, the framework will load it when the widget is used in an application, and bundle it for release.

-LaxarJS supports to change the appearance of an existing widget by overriding its template in a custom _theme_, and to put shared definitions (CSS classes and SCSS variables) into that theme.
+LaxarJS supports to change the appearance of an existing widget by overriding its template from within a custom _theme_, and to put shared definitions (CSS classes and SCSS variables) into that theme.
-To get started and with some simple styling, you do not have to concern yourself with themes or SCSS, but they are very useful for adapting widgets to different applications and web sites.
+To get started with some simple, you do not have to concern yourself with themes or SCSS.
+However they are very useful for adapting widgets to different applications and web sites.
-Read [more about themes](./themes.md) when you are familiar with creating and using widgets.
+Read [more about themes](./themes.md) once you are familiar with creating and using widgets.

+### Widget Files for Testing

+The sub folder `spec` contains the widget spec test and associated resources.
+None of these files are loaded during regular application runtime:

 * `spec/spec_runner.html`